CitiLogics/citilogics-geoloop-panel/README.md

 }
 ```

-... we will want to carefully notice that the path to the identifier we are interested in is `properties.CLIMDIV` - that is, for each Geo feature, there is a `properties` object, and that object has a nested `CLIMDIV` that will match an identifier in our timeseries database.
-So let's further assume that we expect data coming from our timeseries database to have the tag `clim_div` relating to the climate division number for the series, like so:
+... we will want to carefully notice that the path to the identifier we are interested in (_relative to each feature_) is `properties.CLIMDIV` - that is, for each Geo feature, there is a `properties` object, and that object has a nested `CLIMDIV` that will match an identifier in our timeseries database.
+On that note, let's further assume that we expect data coming from our timeseries database to have the tag `clim_div` relating to the climate division number for the series, like so:

 ```
 temperature,units=degrees_f,clim_div=2905
 temperature,units=degrees_f,clim_div=2906
+...
 ```

 ... then our setup would look like the following: